Gunsmith: Finisher

 Applies various chemical processes (browning, bluing, Parkerization, among others) to the metal parts of guns to develop corrosion resistant surface layers on the steel.
 They may also apply case hardening to low carbon steel parts.
 Case hardening is a combined chemical and heat-treatment process which introduces carbon into the surfaces of low steel alloys that does not contain sufficient carbon to allow total ("through") heat treatment.
 This carbon rich surface is then heat treated resulting in a thin, very hard surface layer with a tough, malleable core.
 This process can be done solely for the mechanical properties (hardness and toughness) it imparts, or, by packing the parts in bone charcoal and other chemicals and heating in a heat treatment furnace for varying time periods, it is possible to introduce rich colors into the carbonized surface.
-This type of case hardening, known as color case hardening, is prized for its rich mottled blues, purples, browns and grey tones.
-It is possible, with highly skilled craftsmen using highly proprietary processes, to control the hues and patterns so closely that one familiar with high grade custom firearms can usually recognize the maker of another shooter's firearm solely by the colors and patterns on its parts; an important distinction on extremely costly firearms of the highest grade.
-Typically, its use is usually restricted to receivers, rarely barrels.
+This type of case hardening, known as color case hardening, and is prized for its rich mottled blues, purples, browns and grey tones.
+It is possible, with highly skilled craftsmen using proprietary processes, to control the hues and patterns so closely that one familiar with high grade custom firearms can usually recognize the maker of another shooter's firearm solely by the colors and patterns on its parts; an important distinction on extremely costly firearms of the highest grade.
+Typically, its use is usually restricted to receivers and non- stressed small parts.
 Although providing corrosion resistance, the colored surface layers are subject to wear and may also fade with time.
 Antique firearms for sale frequently note the specific percentage of the factory original case coloring remaining on the receiver and lockplates.
 Renewing this color case hardening to the specific patterns of the firearm when it was new has become an important sub-area of the gunsmithing field.